viktorpm/glyci_analysis/README.md

-This repository contains the analysis for the Glyci project.
+This repository contains the analysis code for *"A cortico-subcortical loop for motor control via the pontine reticular formation"*

 ### Folder Structure